frsfx/infra-utils/aws/README.md

 ## update_owner_tag.py

-Perform a search and replace on the owner tags `OwnerEmail` and `synapse:email` across all resources in the current account.
+Search for resources in the current account where the owner tags `OwnerEmail` and `synapse:email` match the given value, and optionally set the matched tag to a new value.

 This is useful for transferring ownership of resources.
-The old tag value cannot be the empty string.

 ### Dependencies